elementum-games/shinobi-chronicles/README.md

 ## Local Setup

-You need an environment with three things:
+You need an environment with four things:
 - A remote fork of the SC repository (e.g. `your-username/shinobi-chronicles`), on your GitHub account
 - A local clone of your fork
 - A PHP local web server